open-simh/.github/docs/simdocs/sds_doc.md

 In addition, all display and input commands may specify how the address is mapped to main memory via a command line switch:

--n normal, address is an absolute physical address
+\-n normal, address is an absolute physical address

--x monitor, map address through the monitor memory map
+\-x monitor, map address through the monitor memory map

--u user, map address through the user memory map
+\-u user, map address through the user memory map

--v current, map address through the monitor or user map
+\-v current, map address through the monitor or user map

 depending upon current machine mode

-Memory mapping defaults to --n behavior if no switch is specified.
+Memory mapping defaults to –n behavior if no switch is specified.